 All territory annexed to the Town hereafter shall be temporarily classified for R-1 single-family dwelling purposes only until permanently zoned by the governing body of the Town.
-The Planning and Zoning Commission shall, as soon as practicable after Annexation of any of the territory to the town, institute proceedings on its own motion to give the newly annexed territory a permanent zoning, and the procedure to be followed shall be the same as is provided by law for the adoption of original zoning regulations.
+The Planning and Zoning Commission shall, as soon as practicable after Annexation of any of the territory to the town, institute proceedings on its own motion to give the newly annexed territory a permanent zoning, and the procedure to be followed shall be the same as is in §2.5.2, Rezoning.

-New.
+120 New.
 These are review criteria we have drafted for other communities.